hyattpd/gbproks/README.md

 The scripts require that you set an environment variable (**$NCBI_GENOME_ROOT**) or specify the root directory at the script command line.
-The download script will create a **genbank** directory in whichever root directory you specify.
+The download script will create the repository in whichever root directory you specify.

 To set the variable in bash, do:
 ```